slai-labs/get-beam/examples/codellama/README.md

 # Serverless API for CodeLlama

+This example shows you how you can run CodeLlama on a serverless cloud GPU.
+It cold starts in ~10s.

 ## Pre-requisities

 First, create an account on [Beam](https://beam.cloud).
 It's free and you'll get 10 hours of GPU credit to start.
-Follow the steps in the onboarding to install the CLI and save your client credentials.
+Follow the steps in the onboarding to install the CLI and save the client credentials to your compute.

 You'll also need to add your `HUGGINGFACE_API_KEY` to the [Beam Secret Manager](https://www.beam.cloud/dashboard/settings/secrets) to run this example.